MetaMask/metamask-improvement-proposals/MIPs/mip-7.md

 ## Motivation
 Today, a user comes to a site and clicks a connect button, granting the site access to see all the assets the user holds and their balances(show me what you got).
 The site can then suggest an arbitrary transaction to spend some of a user's assets with user consent(give me what I want).
 This connection pattern has some hurdles preventing developers from building an ecosystem of dApps that can challenge traditional apps while ensuring user safety at a scale of mass adoption.
 These hurdles are:
-1. Too many prompts: Prompting for user consent on every action is necessary to maintain security but is unfamiliar to users from traditional Oauth2 permission systems.
+1. Too many prompts: Prompting for user consent on every action is necessary to maintain security but is unfamiliar to users coming from traditional Oauth2 permission systems.
 2. Phishing attacks: Malicious sites that abuse the permissions system can cherry-pick a user's assets since they can see all the assets the user holds and suggest any transactions.

 Wallets can alleviate some of today's connection hurdles by providing a non-breaking alternative connection model built on 7715 permissions to support a new ecosystem of web3 primitives.
 The ERC-7715 Permissions API will enable the following benefits for developers:
-- Native access to smart contract account in MetaMask.
+- Native access to smart contract accounts in MetaMask.
-- Improved dApp connection flows with the least privilege permissions pattern.
+- An improved dApp connection flow that adheres to the principle of least privilege(POLP).
 - Human-readable permissions with a single consent screen(session cookie flow) that improve UX without comprised security.
 - Access to new primitives to build dApps that allow executing user transactions outside the context of a wallet in a safe manner.
 - High level of security without adding cognitive load so users can feel safe without needing excessive amounts of technical knowledge.